The Los Vaqueros Watershed

 Overall the trail system is a bit too sprawling, with a lot of wide, dusty dirt roads over open grassland with few or no trees and not many interesting destinations.
 Some of the roads are surfaced with gravel, and others are rough from being trampled by cows.

 Many of the trails are unfortunately closed from March through June, which is when the watershed is most attractive.
-In recent years only a few trails along the shore of the reservoir have been left open.
+Sometimes only a few trails along the shore of the reservoir are left open.

-The entire watershed is heavily grazed by very excitable cows that almost always start following you around, sometimes galloping to get in front of you.
+The entire watershed is heavily grazed by very excitable cows that almost always start following hikers around, sometimes galloping to get in front of them.
 It seems like they’re looking for handouts, since they usually give up after a few minutes.

-The trails are surprisingly hilly, with plenty of steep climbs.
-There’s one exceptionally challenging climb, the Black Hills Trail to Morgan Territory, which climbs 3000 feet over just 5 miles.
+The trails are surprisingly hilly and include plenty of steep climbs.
+The most challenging climb is the Black Hills Trail to Morgan Territory, which climbs 3000 feet over just 5 miles.

 The Black Hills Trail climbs 3,000 feet to Morgan Territory

-The watershed has two entrances.
-The north entrance, near Brentwood, is not connected to the south entrance, near Livermore, except by a long drive on Vasco Road.
+The watershed’s north entrance, near Brentwood, is not connected to the south entrance, near Livermore, except by a long drive on Vasco Road.
 There are some really nice facilities, including a shiny new visitor center in the north and a marina in the south.

 Hikes